Oleksandr Vilkul: Family

 Vilkul is married to Olena Anatoliivna Vilkul (born 1978).
 They have one daughter, named Mariya (born 2008).

-Vilkul's father, Yury Vilkul, was mayor of Kryvyi Rih from 2010 until 2020.
+Vilkul's father, Yuriy Vilkul, was mayor of Kryvyi Rih from 2010 until 2020.
 In the 2010 mayoral election, Yury ran as a candidate for Mayor from Party of Regions and in the 2015 mayoral election for Opposition Bloc.
-In the 2020 Ukrainian local elections, Yury was elected a member of the Kryvyi Rih city council for Vilkul Bloc – Ukrainian Perspective; he had also gained most votes in the city election for Mayor but withdrew from the second round of the mayoral election due to healt reasons.
+In the 2020 Ukrainian local elections, Yury was elected a member of the Kryvyi Rih city council for Vilkul Bloc – Ukrainian Perspective; he had also gained most votes in the city election for Mayor but withdrew from the second round of the mayoral election due to health reasons.
 After the death of his successor as mayor Konstantyn Pavlov on 15 August 2021, Yury was elected as city council secretary and thus acting mayor, as mayoral powers are temporarily exercised by the city council secretary.